What Can Someone Do With Your IP Address? What Your Internet Connection Says About You in 2025

 How Can I Find Out My IP Address?

 To find your IP address, search “what is my IP address” in Google.
 You can also use a DNS leak test to find additional personal information, such as your city and country.
-IPLeak.org gives you details about your ISP, as well.
+IPLeak.org gives you details about your ISP as well.

 internet, it shares the router’s IP address.

-Keep in mind that if you have multiple computers, mobile phones and laptops connected to one router (via LAN or WiFi), they will share the same public IP address.
+Keep in mind that if you have multiple computers, mobile phones or laptops connected to one router (via LAN or WiFi), they will share the same public IP address.
 You can look up the private IPs in each device’s settings.

 For Windows, go to the “network & internet” option and select the network you’re connected to.
 Select “properties” and scroll to the bottom of the tab to see the IPv4 address.
 If you’re using a macOS device, select “system preferences,” double-click “network” and click “Ethernet.”